 2020 has been one of the craziest years to ever exist.
 That’s no surprise.
 During quarantine, a lot of racial injustice erupted.
 As an African American woman, I knew I wanted to use my voice but I wasn’t entirely sure how.

 I began to wrestle with this idea I had for a video called “Goosebumps”.
 It was a visual project to the song by Travis Scott.
-I had been sitting on it for a while and I became gripped with the idea of if the world were to end, I don’t want to have all these ideas God gave me that I just be sat on.
+I had been sitting on it for a while and I became gripped with the idea of if the world were to end, I don’t want to have all these ideas God gave me to just be sat on.
 I want to be a good steward of them all.

 I believe that in the same way that pastors and leaders will have to give an account to God of the sheep they shepherded, artists will have to give an account of all the creative ideas they were entrusted with.